adocquin/Imgur-UWP/README.md

 # Imgur-UWP
+## Introduction
 UWP application for Imgur using the official API.
-Realized during the Epicture project at Epitech.
+It is a 3rd year project at Epitech.
 Compatible with Windows 32 and 64bits.

+## Usage
 Don't forget to generate a certificate in Visual Studio before compiling it.

-Demonstration:
+## Demonstration:
 ![demonstration](https://raw.githubusercontent.com/aveldocquin/Imgur-UWP/master/docs/images/demonstration.gif)